psmith1/codeforkansascity.github.io/hackkc-faq.md

 ## Will there be food?

 Yes!
 We will provide lunch to all attendees.
-We will also have coffee and light snacks in the morning.
+Coffee and breakfast will be provided in the morning.

 We May not have any gluten free food.